Susheate/Hyprland-config-for-AZERTY-layout/README.md

 Work in progress

-A config I originally made in order to backup and restore my Hyprland config easily, made for AZERTY keyboard users.
+A repository I originally made in order to backup and restore my Hyprland config easily, made for AZERTY keyboard users.

+It offers :
+- Keybindings made for AZERTY
+- Zsh config
+- Waybar config
+- Already configured hyprland.conf

-Cut in two scripts :
+The config is cut in two scripts :
 - install.sh :
   Setups hyprland and zsh